Amenawon/Appointment-Based-Scheduling-UI/README.md

-# 🗓️ Appointment Scheduling System — Frontend (React)
+# 🗓️ Appointment Scheduling System Frontend

 This repository contains the **frontend user interface** for the Appointment Scheduling System.
 The UI is built with **React** and provides functionality for managing appointments, attendees, and user authentication.